 - The flexibility of positioning an electric cooker is much greater.
 The same fuel supplies and flues that cost money to install also restrict where you can place your cooker.
 Electric cookers just need a plug; they can go anywhere!

-- Servicing oil, gas and solid fuel cookers is a pain.
+- Servicing oil, gas and solid fuel cookers is a pain (and something we offer at Blake & Bull!).
 With fuel changes oil Aga range cookers can need servicing every 6 months and finding engineers is getting hard as the 'old guard' retire!
 Even hardened Aga range cooker engineers often won't take responsibility for old solid fuel models!

 Find out more on our 'Aga range cooker electric conversions homepage'